 <Insert Table 1 Here>

 According to Table 1, the four watersheds vary in size from approximately 3 km2 to 31 km2, yet the land use classification characteristics are remarkably similar.
-For example, the percentages of buildings were 10%, 10%, 10%, and 11% Taylor, Thornton, Longfellow and Pipers watersheds, respectively.
+For example, the percentages of buildings were 10%, 10%, 10%, and 11%, for Taylor, Thornton, Longfellow and Pipers watersheds, respectively.
 These data may be useful for comparison with other urbanized areas throughout the United States and the world.

 Longfellow Creek is located in the southwestern corner of Seattle, Washington and represents the highest urbanized watershed among the four based on its percentage of buildings and impervious surfaces (e.g., roads, parking lots, and sidewalks).
 The High Point neighborhood accounts for approximately 10% of the Longfellow Creek watershed, and this neighborhood has worked with Seattle Public Utilities since the 1980s to adopt green infrastructure practices such as grass and vegetated swales, porous pavement, and a large storm-water pond to slow runoff and filter contaminants before reaching the creek and ultimately heading to the Puget Sound (Seattle Public Utilities, 2018).